awkrail/bacon/README.md

 # bacon
-🥓 Yet another Japanese PDF document analyzer
+🥓 Yet another PDF document analyzer
 ### This repo is actively developed by me now

 # Requirements